 Learn the server side of the PI System to better maintain your architecture and support the technical needs of your users.

-The PI System Architecture, Planning, & Implementation class deals with the issues surrounding the implementation of a PI System.
-This class will concentrate on the server side of the PI System, and it will provide you with a working knowledge of the installation of both the Data Archive and AF Server.
-In this class each student will work to successfully install a High Availability PI System, from interfaces and connectors to visualization tools.
+The PI System Architecture, Planning and Implementation class deals with the issues surrounding the implementation of a PI System.
+This class will concentrate on the server and data collection side of the PI System, and it will provide you with a working knowledge of the installation of PI Server, PI Interface, PI Connector and PI Vision thin-client.
+In this class each student will work to successfully implement a High Availability PI System, for the PI Data Archive and PI Interfaces.
 You will spend valuable time discussing the components and their requirements so you can understand the best way the PI System will fit into your own Enterprise.

 The class is four days long.
 Class starts at 8:30 a.m. and ends at 4:30 p.m.
 Lunch breaks are at 12 p.m. each day and last 60 minutes.
 When making travel arrangement for the class, please plan to remain on site to the completion of the final exercise.
 This should be no later than 4:30 on the last day of the class.
 This class provides 26 classroom hours of instruction.